vonMeyennLab/nme_nextflow/plugins/README.md

 * `NXF_PLUGINS_DIR`: the path where the plugins archives are stored/loaded.
 Default is `$NXF_HOME/plugins` for production mode and `$PWD/plugins` for dev mode.
 * `NXF_PLUGINS_DEFAULT`: Whenever use the default plugins when no plugin is specified in the config file.
+* `NXF_PLUGINS_DEV: Comma separate separated list of development plugins root directories

 ## Development environment

-When running in development the plugin system uses the `GroovyDevPluginClasspath` to load plugins classes from each plugin project build path e.g. `$PWD/plugins/nf-amazon/build/classes` and `$PWD/plugins/nf-amazon/build/target/libs` (for deps libraries).
+When running in development the plugin system uses the `DevPluginClasspath` to load plugins classes from each plugin project build path e.g. `$PWD/plugins/nf-amazon/build/classes` and `$PWD/plugins/nf-amazon/build/target/libs` (for deps libraries).